Our Freedom: Then and Now

 The Kirkgate Centre is an entertainment and cultural venue at the heart of the lively community of Cockermouth, Cumbria.

-We celebrate our local talent and heritage, and bring top quality professional entertainment to our town and many other communities across the area to the west of the Lake District National Park.
+our town and many other communities across the area to the west of the Lake District National Park.

 Whether you enjoy films on a big screen, live music, theatre, exhibitions, shows for children and families or community events, Kirkgate has something for everyone.
 Our quirky character makes us a special venue for weddings, parties, festivals and conferences.